 Hey Mom!
 Dad!
 Do you ever wish you could take a theatre class?
 Well, you can!
 Raleigh Little Theatre offers a variety of classes for adults.
 Check out our adult class schedule or just call Kathleen Rudolph 919-821-4579 (ext 225) for more information.
 Adults need to have fun too!

-Our classes in Wendell and Knightdale are made possible by grants from the Carolina Hurricanes Kids ‘N Community Foundation and Wells Fargo.
+Our classes in Wendell and Knightdale are made possible by a grant from Wells Fargo.